 It is the purpose of the

-United Pentecostal Church

-Oklahoma District to
+United Pentecostal Church Oklahoma District to

 strengthen and equip local ministries,

-develop and expand our outreach base, and
+develop and expand our outreach base,

-promote biblical fellowship.
+and promote biblical fellowship.

-NOTE: All information contained in this handbook & directory is accurate and to the best of our knowledge as of July 19, 2021.
+NOTE: All information contained in this handbook & directory is accurate and to the best of our knowledge as of April 27, 2023.
+To report errors, please contact the District Secretary-Treasurer.